-- Verify the control power switch is in the OFF position. - 2.
+- 1. Verify the key switch is in the OFF position. - 2.
 Verify the circuit breakers are switched OFF (O). - 3.
-Activate (push in) the emergency stop switch. - 4.
-Disconnect the negative (-) terminal on the battery.
+Activate (push in) the Emergency Stop switch.

+- 4. Disconnect the negative (-) terminal on the battery. - 5.
 Attach a "Do Not Start" sign to the control panel.
 This will notify everyone that the unit is being serviced and will reduce the chance of someone inadvertently trying to start the unit.